 - and 25 chronic conditions (defined in the Chronic Disease List).

 Schemes have to cover at least the prescribed PMB level of care for these conditions, without requiring co-payments or savings from you, even if the treatment is provided out-of-hospital.
-This applies to every plan.
+This applies to every medical aid plan.

 Medical Aid Schemes obligations re PMBs

-By law, the medical scheme have to cover the diagnosis, treatment and management of 270 pre-defined conditions, including most cancers.
+By law, the medical scheme have to cover the diagnosis, treatment and management of the 270 pre-defined conditions, including most cancers.
 As a scheme member, you will not be required to make co-payments or use your savings for this treatment, even if it is done out-of-hospital.

 Nevertheless, this is not free-for-all-ride.